 When I go on shoots/tastings at restaurants, I NEVER go hungry.
 It’s the same cardinal rule that applies to food shopping: don’t go hungry.
 All logic and discipline goes out the window, and you’ll end up ordering with your eyes instead of your stomach.

 Some people think it sounds counterproductive to eat before eating, and they’ll say things like “but then aren’t you just eating MORE?” and no, I’m not.
 If I have a protein bar before going on a shoot, I’ll have it an hour before.
 That way I’m still hungry but I’m not starving.
 I’ll be able to taste and sample everything that is in front of me, but I won’t go overboard.
 It’s hard to take a handful of french fries and stop there, believe me I know, but if you’re starving, it’s a hell of a lot harder.
 You’ll feel better knowing you were still able to enjoy it without destroying your body.
 Health Magazine interviewed me on this very topic a few years ago, you can check it out here.
-I haven’t had my overnight oats in a while now that I’ve discovered Magic Spoon, but that’s also a great and easy breakfast that’s very filling!
+I haven’t had my overnight oats in a while now, but that’s also a great and easy breakfast that’s very filling!
 I have plenty of recipes on here for that too, just search “overnight oats”.

 Now let’s discuss one of my biggest weaknesses: snacking.
 I could snack all day every day, but I really try hard not to.
 Most of us snack when we’re bored, but even if you’re hungry, there are ways to snack smart.
 This isn’t brand new information, and I’m sure we’ve all read countless articles on what to snack on that is good for you.
 So I’m going to tell you what I snack on that works for me.
 Everyone is different, but again, the main thing you need to do when snacking is keep those portions under control.
 Thankfully plenty of brands now offer snacks in “portion” sizes, like 100 calorie packs and what not.
 If you truly have a problem sticking to just one portion of something, I suggest going that route.